 CLUE reports in auto insurance: everything you need to know

+A CLUE report — short for Comprehensive Loss Underwriting Exchange — is a record of your prior insurance claims.
 If you’ve ever switched insurance companies and wondered how your new insurer was aware of your previous accidents or claims, it’s thanks to your CLUE report.
-Put simply, a CLUE report — short for Comprehensive Loss Underwriting Exchange — is your insurance claims history.

 CLUE reports are generated by the analytics company LexisNexis, which updates the database regularly with claims information reported from insurance companies.
 Sometimes known as a loss history report, CLUE reports may contain both auto and home insurance claims information.

-Let’s have a look at the information in a typical CLUE report and how it can affect your car insurance rates.
+Let’s have a look at the information in a typical CLUE report and how it can affect your car insurance quotes.

 A CLUE report contains the past seven years of your personal auto insurance claims history.
 A report includes the loss type and date of loss, as well as the amount paid.
 It also includes information such as insurance policy numbers, claims numbers, and the names of your insurance companies.

 Insurance companies report the amount of money they pay out, any files created while processing claims, and information on denied claims.
 The CLUE report deals only with your insurance claims.
 As such, you won’t find sensitive personal information like your social security number on the report.